 If your only point of reference for chia is the kitschy novelty Chia Pet, you’re not far off — it’s the same plant.
 Chia seeds were first cultivated in Mayan and Aztec cultures thousands of years ago.
 The tiny seeds come in both black and white varieties (though there is virtually no difference in the nutrients).

-If you’re looking to boost your fiber, protein, omega-3 or antioxidant intake, here are some delicious ways to start incorporating chia seeds into your daily diet:
+If you want to boost your fiber, protein, omega-3, or antioxidant intake, here are some delicious ways to start incorporating chia seeds into your diet:

 Sauces, and Dressings

-Add chia seeds or chia gel to help thicken any soup or stew, sauce, or salad dressing and give it a nutritional boost.
+Add chia seeds or chia gel as a thickener for soups, stews, sauces, or salad dressings and to give them a nutritional boost.
 For example, chia can create a thicker consistency for a hot and sour soup or a chicken stew.
-It can be a great addition to yogurt-based sauces.
-And it can add protein, fiber, and essential fatty acids to your favorite vinaigrette.
+And it can be a great addition to yogurt-based sauces or your favorite vinaigrette.

 Replace some of the fats in baked goods with chia gel.
-It might take some experimenting before you strike the right balance, but chia is a nutritious addition to whole-wheat breads, muffins, and scones, and even those special-occasion cakes.
+It might take some experimenting before you strike the right balance, but chia can be a nutritious addition to whole-wheat breads, muffins, and scones, and even to some fruit fillings for pies.

 Chia also can help transform lean meatballs and burgers into more nutritious fare.
 Just give your chia seeds a spin in a spice grinder or mini food processor before adding them to your meat mixture.

-If you’re looking for a healthy way to satisfy your sweet tooth on Phase 2, chia seeds make an excellent addition to fruit and yogurt parfaits.
-Simply combine the chia seeds with fat-free Greek yogurt in a blender and process until combined, and then layer the yogurt mixture with some cut-up fruit of your choice in a parfait glass.
-Or simply sprinkle the seeds on top of a parfait.
+If you’re looking for a way to add more fiber to a Phase 2 fruit and yogurt parfait, add chia seeds.
+Simply combine them with fat-free Greek yogurt in a blender and process until well blended.
+Then layer the yogurt mixture with some cut-up fruit of your choice in a parfait glass.
+Or simply sprinkle the chia seeds on top of the parfait.